Azerbaijan Airlines: Frequent-flyer program

 AZAL Miles is the frequent-flyer program of Azerbaijan Airlines, featuring five status levels.
 The program allows members to earn flight miles and status points when flying with Azerbaijan Airlines.
 Accumulated flight miles can be redeemed for award tickets or other privileges.
 Award tickets are available for round-trip or one-way international travel but cannot be used for charter, transit, or domestic flights.
 They are valid for one year from the departure date.
 The number of flight miles required for award tickets is the same for adults and children.
 These tickets can only be purchased in the name of the member or their family account members, with the head of the family account authorized to make purchases on behalf of themselves and their family members.

 Some of the benefits available to AZAL Miles members include earning bonus flight miles, free of charge changes and refunds on award tickets, and eligibility for cabin upgrades.
 Access to airport lounges, priority check-in and boarding, and the ability to book seats in advance are also offered to members.
 Additional benefits include fast track services, additional baggage allowances, and priority baggage handling.
 The program also offers features such as inviting friends, birthday miles, and a family account to manage miles collectively.
 Members can recover tickets after flights, reclaim lost miles, and transfer flight miles across accounts.
 Flight miles can also be converted into status points, and both status points and flight miles can be purchased.

 Fleet

-Current fleet

 As of October 2025, the Azerbaijan Airlines fleet consists of the following aircraft: